Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 | 3         | You win twice your wager.      |

 ## Pit Fighting
-You spend a week fighting in Stratton Bay’s arena.
+You spend a week brawling in a showroom.  **This downtime requires you be at a settlement with an establishment.**

 * You make a series of three checks, with the option to substitute one with an attack roll using a weapon:
   * Strength (Athletics),